 Good morning!
 Good afternoon!
 Good evening!
-Regardless of when you are tuning in, I hope you’re having a good whenever and this recipe is about to make it even better!
+Regardless of when you are tuning in, I hope you’re having a good whenever and this recipe for Lemon Parmesan Chicken is about to make it even better!

 Y’all ready to cook?
 We gotta eat eventually, so let’s get started…